 The introductions were made by two workers from Crystallize (I believe) and you could feel that they were nervous and a small problem with the microphone volume affect a bit the first impression, but everything went well afterwards.

-They suggested that the audience to scan a qr code to send questions or entering at slido.com/ using #reactnorway tag.
+They suggested that the audience to scan a qr code to send questions or entering atΒ slido.com/Β using #reactnorway tag.
 It was a bit fast, so I’m not certain that everybody were able to scan it, but it was a nice tool to share questions anonymously and make the questions visible for the audience after each presentation.

-The CTO from Crystallize explained about the event and showed some examples from his own company.
 Based on the custom illustrations from the presentation, it was clear that they have an eye for design and design-driven approach.

 The way that Crystallize sees the development: